 The Library Classroom:

-Located in Shadek-Fackenthal Library, when available, this room is open as a computer lab and collaborative study space.
+Located in Shadek-Fackenthal Library, when available, this room is open as a collaborative study space.
 During the year it may be reserved for a variety of library events, and is otherwise available on a first come, first served basis.

 The Martin Seminar Room: